Code Enforcement Defense

 • Occupancy, tenant, or operational compliance issues

-• Local government requests for records, documentation, or corrective plans
+• Requests for records, documentation, or corrective plans

 • Municipal court matters involving ongoing compliance deadlines